Skip to content

 Name Type Description Default

-settings Dict[str, Any]
+settings dict[str, Any]

 Dictionary with MQTT configuration keys